Gene Cernan: Personal life

-Cernan was married twice and had one daughter.
+Cernan was married twice and had one biological child and two step-children.
 His first wife was Barbara Jean Atchley, a flight attendant for Continental Airlines, whom he married in 1961.
-They had one daughter, Tracy (born in 1963).
+They had one daughter, Tracy (born in 1963); Tracy's Rock is named for her.
 The couple separated in 1980 and divorced in 1981.
 They remained friends.
 His second marriage was to Janis Ellen "Nanna" Cernan (née Jones; 1939–2021), which lasted for nearly 30 years from 1987 until his death.
 Cernan gained two step-daughters, Kelly and Danielle.

 Death

 Cernan died in a hospital in Houston on January 16, 2017, at the age of 82.
 His funeral was held at St. Martin's Episcopal Church in Houston.
 He was buried with full military honors at Texas State Cemetery, the first astronaut to be buried there, in a private service on January 25, 2017.

 Organizations

 Cernan was a member of several organizations, including Fellow, American Astronautical Society; member, Society of Experimental Test Pilots; member, Tau Beta Pi (National Engineering Society), Sigma Xi (National Science Research Society), Phi Gamma Delta (National Social Fraternity), and The Explorers Club.